Frequence Asking Questions

 NATUWA is about 1.5 hours from the airport.

 We recommend you to bring many things but just the necessary.
-No mosquito net, you can find one here in Costa Rica.
+No mosquito net, you can find it here in Costa Rica.
 Mosquito repellent is a great idea (Only with no deet).
 Also, bring a hat, shoes to hike would be amazing.
 Antibiotic for your skin in case an infection would be great too.!
 Lots of sunblock…big battle.
 Sunglasses, bikini.
 For more information on what to bring to Costa Rica, visit our web site.
 Here

 No, in NATUWA, we speak English, and we always have volunteers who use other languages besides Spanish and English.